 Grid shovel testing.
 Grid testing was initiated to define the spatial extent of the site and to determine whether artifactual material recorded during 1983 reconnaissance testing on the western terrace margin represented a separate site or an extension of the main site locus.
 The entire terrace was mapped and gridded as an extension of the established grid with the site datum at N100/E100.
 Points were established and elevations recorded at even 10 m intervals across the terrace.
 Shovel testing began with the easternmost grid line, E170, and continued westward to E50.
 Testing commenced at the southern extent of each easting grid line and proceeded to the northern terminous of the line unless cultural material was encountered.
 Subsurface tests were placed in the southwest corner of each 10 m grid square.
-The matrix was screened through a 1⁄2" mesh and all artifacts collected by stratigraphic unit.
+Testing interval was selected to minimize site disturbance while defining site size.
+The matrix was screened through a $\frac{1}{4}$ " mesh and all artifacts collected by stratigraphic unit.
 Ten of the 224 shovel tests produced cultural material (Figure 3.76).

 The artifact inventory from the ten positive grid shovel tests includes 235 lithic artifacts and 5 bone fragments.
 Table 3.14 provides a summary of artifacts by shovel test.
 The majority of lithic material consists of basalt flakes, accounting for 91% of the total inventory.
 A modified basalt flake (UA83-130-2119) was recovered from N80/E100.
 The flake is triangular in outline with continuous bifacial retouch along one side.